The Butcher Boy (novel): Commission to mental institution

 Francie gets a job in the local abattoir, impressing the owner with his ability to unflinchingly kill a piglet, and dedicates himself to this job, aiming to make his father proud.
 He has also begun drinking at weekends with the local drunk, and he goes to clubs with the specific aim of getting into fights.
 After some months, the police enter his home to discover that his father has been dead for a long time, and Francie is committed to a mental hospital.

 After he is released, Francie discovers that Joe is attending boarding school in Bundoran, County Donegal.
 He decides to go there, and en route he stops off at a boarding house where his father had said he and Francie's mother had spent their honeymoon.
 He interrogates the landlady, and she informs him that his father had treated his mother terribly for the duration of their honeymoon.
 Francie resumes his travels and arrives at Joe's school in the middle of the night.
 He breaks in and, coming face to face with Joe, discovers that his friend has outgrown him and, worse, befriended Phillip Nugent.

 Murder

 Francie returns home and resumes his job at the butchers.
 One day, while on his rounds, he calls at the Nugents' house.
 Mrs. Nugent answers and Francie forces his way in.
 He attacks her and shoots her in the head with the butcher's bolt gun.
-He cuts her open and writes the word 'PIG' over the walls in an upstairs room with her blood.
+He cuts her open and writes the word 'PIGS' over the walls in an upstairs room with her blood.
 He puts her into the cart in which he transports the offal and meat-waste, covering her body with the detritus.
 He casually resumes his rounds and makes his way back to the abattoir, where he is apprehended by the police.
 He leads them on a wild goose chase for Mrs. Nugent's body, and escapes from them for a time, but he is recaptured and eventually imprisoned after revealing where her dismembered corpse is.